 AUTOCAD’s Offset command is another of the editing tools that comprise this program and with which it is possible to create parallel lines as we will learn in this Tutorial.

-The Offset command creates parallel copies of objects like lines or curves.
-For example, with this AUTOCAD command we could create concentric circles in a single step.
+The Offset command creates parallel copies from source objects like lines or curves.
+For example, we could create concentric (parallel) circles in a single step with this AUTOCAD command.

-To execute the Offset command, besides selecting the reference object to create the offset, we must introduce (or indicate it from the drawing window, with the cursor and mouse) the offset distance between the reference object and the copy to be created.
+To execute the AUTOCAD Offset command, besides selecting the source object to create the offset objects, we must specify the offset distance (or indicate it from the drawing window, with the cursor and mouse) between the source object and the copy to be created.

 2 From the Command Window (or from dynamic input if active) this message will be shown: Specify offset distance or [Through/ Erase / Layer]:

-We will have several options for responding to Offset command:
+We will have several options for responding to AUTOCAD’S Offset command:

-The Erase option deletes the reference object once you create the offsetted copy.
-With the Layer option you can select the layer that will be assigned to the object to be created (The current or that of reference object), by default the created object keeps the same layer of the reference object.
+With the Layer option you can select the layer that will be assigned to the object to be created (The current or that of the reference object), by default the created object keeps the same layer that the reference object has.

-3 Repeat what was said in the previous step if you want to keep creating parallel copies.
-To finish the Offset command press the Esc key on the keyboard.
+To finish the AUTOCAD Offset command press the Esc key on the keyboard.